cangozpi/MagicVO/README.md

 ## References:
 * DataLoader&Test result Visualizations adapted from https://github.com/EduardoTayupanta/VisualOdometry

-* FlowNet2 Model adapted from https://github.com/vt-vl-lab/flownet2.pytorch
+* FlowNet2 Model adapted from https://github.com/vt-vl-lab/flownet2.pytorch.
+Links for the pre-trained Caffe weights belong here.
     ```
     @InProceedings{IMKDB17,
     author       = "E. Ilg and N. Mayer and T. Saikia and M. Keuper and A. Dosovitskiy and T. Brox",